-- Step 1 Academic Notification This status results when the student's term grade point average (GPA) is below satisfactory progress (2.0) or the student has received two or more U, R, or F grades in one term. - Step 2 Academic Probation If the student has received Academic Notification status and the term GPA is again below 2.0 or the student has received two or more U, R, or F grades in one term, the student is placed on Academic Probation.
+- Step 1 Academic Notification This status results when the student's term grade point average (GPA) is below satisfactory progress (2.0) or the student has received two or more "U", "R", or "F" grades in one term. - Step 2 Academic Probation If the student has received academic notification status and the term GPA is again below 2.0 or the student has received two or more "U", "R", or "F" grades in one term, the student is placed on academic probation.
 (The student will continue on probation until the cumulative GPA is 2.0 or higher, provided that satisfactory progress is maintained during this time.) - Step 3 Academic Suspension If, during any term while on probation (or previous suspension), the student does not make satisfactory progress, the student will be suspended.
-A suspended student must petition the Academic Standards Committee considered reinstatement. to be for Academic Standard Committee Official Student Petition forms are available at the Student First Stop Center.
-It will be decided whether or not the student will be allowed to return to school and under what conditions.
+This status results when the term GPA and current cumulative GPA are below a 2.0 for a third time.
+A suspended student must petition the Academic Standards Committee to be considered for reinstatement.
+Academic Standards Reinstatement Petition forms are available at the Student First Stop Center.It will be decided whether or not the student will be allowed to return to school and under what conditions.
 One such condition may be a reduced course load for the term.

-Students on academic suspension may attend summer school without reinstatement, provided the student works with a counselor to develop a plan of action to insure student success.
+Students on academic suspension may attend summer school without reinstatement, provided the student works with a counselor to develop a plan of action to ensure student success.

 Financial aid students must meet additional qualitative and quantitative requirements.
-See the Student First Stop Center for a pamphlet explaining satisfactory academic progress for financial aid students.
+See the Student First Stop Center for a pamphlet explaining satisfactory academic progress for financial aid students